 A consortium of institutions with recognised experience in the fields of education and English is at the head of the programme in the country — Fundação Lemann, Nova Escola, Instituto Reúna, and British Council.
 The partnership takes place through the UK-Brazil Prosperity Programme that aims to help alleviate poverty and promote sustainable economic development and gender equality in partner countries.

 Skills for Prosperity’s outputs in Brazil aim to strengthen the teaching of the English language with a transversal look at social and gender inclusion.
 The programme includes concrete strategies, principles, and actions in an active effort to ensure that the activities carried out promote equity, are accessible to groups at a greater disadvantage, and do not reproduce inequalities and stereotypes in the country.

 Making a difference in Brazilian education

-The pillars that support the actions of the Skills for Prosperity programme in Brazil aimed at Teaching English Language (ELT) are:
+The pillars that support the actions of the UK-Brazil Prosperity Programme aimed at Teaching English Language (ELT) are: